 - salt and pepper

-- 1 cup brown or white rice cooked
+- 1 cup brown rice cooked, white rice is ok to substitute

 - black beans rinsed and drained

 - ½ avocado diced